jbouwh/omnikdatalogger/info.md

 `current_power_pv_name` | True | string | `DC Current power` | Name override for PV total power.
 Only the clients `tcpclient` and `localproxy` are supported.
 `operation_hours_name` | True | string | `Hours active` | Name override for the oprational hours of the inverter.
 Only the clients `tcpclient` and `localproxy` are supported.

-The unit of measurement the used icon, MQTT device_class and value template filyet can be customized by updating the file 'data_fields.json`.
+The unit of measurement the used icon, MQTT device_class and value template file can be customized by updating the file 'data_fields.json`.
+Make a copy of the original file and configure the path under the `data_config` key in the general setting.

 #### PVoutput plugin settings under `pvoutput:`